 - Preparing strategies and activities to ensure optimal use of the new system once launched

-- Why might your organisation opt out during the sunrise period and other decision-making strategies
+- Why might your organisation opt out and other decision-making strategies

 - Pros and cons of selecting a Unitary Patent over a conventional EP patent